citation-file-format/ruby-cff/README.md

 end
 ```

+:warning: **`URI.open` is unsafe!
+It is only used here as a simple example in a safe environment.
+Please do not use it in production code.** :warning:

 ### Validating CFF files

 To quickly validate a file and raise an error on failure, you can use `CFF::File` directly: